 Conditions for inclusion of New ES

-- New uses must be reported to the Ni Consortia Secretariat 6 months before the beginning of Q1 of the year to be included in the update.
-To guarantee a new use is included in the dossier for the next update, it must be reported by July 1 of the previous year.
-For example, new uses to be included in 2016 must be reported no later than July 1, 2015.
+- New uses must be reported to the Nickel Consortia Secretariat at least 6 months before the beginning of Q1 of the year when the dossier update will be submitted.
+To guarantee that a new use is included in the dossier for the next update, it must be reported by June 1 of the previous year.
+For example, new uses to be included in 2022 must be reported no later than June 1, 2021.

 - The Nickel Consortia Secretariat will verify first that this ES is not already covered by an existing ES.
 If the reported use is similar to an already identified use, we may consider grouping the two together and modifying it accordingly.

 - The DU/Manufacturer must remain available to actively participate in the drafting and approval of the ES.

 Conditions for updating current GES:

 - Consortia members and DUs can submit additional information to be considered for updating existing ES until September of the previous year.

 - New information may include: new monitoring data, revised information for modelling either for environmental/human health exposure (e.g. tonnage, use descriptors, risk management measures) or additional activities/processes not yet covered under a current ES.

 - Monitoring data, in particular at the workplace, is very useful to develop good quality exposure scenarios.
 If you plan to collect workplace monitoring data, please read our Guidance for collection of inhalable and respirable Ni in dust.